OmarMacPherson/Playford_2024/README.md

 ### **Data Cleaning and Transformation:**

-* **Data Standardization:** Utilized Power Query to standardize location names and other textual data for consistency.
+* **Data Standardisation:** Utilised Power Query to standardize location names and other textual data for consistency.
 * **Data Enrichment:** Added unique identifiers and relevant metadata to enhance data usability.

 ### **Data Analysis Using SQL:**

 * **Duplicate Identification:** SQL queries to detect and remove duplicate entries.
-* **Data Aggregation:** Employed SQL functions to summarize data, such as counting jobs by location and categorizing them by industry.
+* **Data Aggregation:** Employed SQL functions to summarise data, such as counting jobs by location and categorising them by industry.

 ### **Automation Using Python:**